alexproca/netopia-payments-payment-gateway/trunk/readme.txt

 * **100% FREE TO USE** (GPLv2 license).
 * Integrates NETOPIA payments' card and cryptocoin payments service with your WordPress + WooCommerce online shop.
 SMS and Wire transfer options are still under development.
 * Accepts payments with Visa and Mastercard credit/debit cards, Bitcoin and Ethereum
-* Handles IPN responses and automatically changes order status on your shop in real time (confirmed/paid or failure messages, even refunds).
+* Handles IPN responses and automatically changes order status on your shop in real time (confirmed/paid or failure messages and refunds).

 == Installation ==

-1. Upload `netopiapayments` to the `/wp-content/plugins/` directory.
+1. Install the plugin through the WordPress plugins screen directly (recommended) or upload `netopiapayments` to the `/wp-content/plugins/` directory using your favourite FTP client.

 2. Activate the plugin through the `Plugins` menu in WordPress.

-3. Configure your settings under `WooCommerce > Settings > Checkout > NETOPIA Payments` option panel: enable the payment gateway and test mode, fill in your Merchant ID (get it from your Netopia account under Admin - Seller accounts - Edit - Security settings) and select at least one payment option (usually Credit Card).
+3. Configure your settings under `WooCommerce > Settings > Checkout > NETOPIA Payments` option panel: enable the payment gateway and test mode, fill in your Seller Account ID (get it from your Netopia account under Admin - Seller accounts - Edit - Security settings) and select at least one payment option (usually Credit Card).

-4. Place your `private.key` and `public.cer` files from your NETOPIA merchant account into the `netopia` folder of the plugin.
+4. Place your live `private.key` and `public.cer` files from your NETOPIA merchant account into the `netopia` folder of the plugin.
 These certificates should look like this: `live.XXXX-XXXX-XXXX-XXXX-XXXXprivate.key` and `live.XXXX-XXXX-XXXX-XXXX-XXXX.public.cer`.
-Don't rename `.key` and `.cer` files and make sure that `XXXX-XXXX-XXXX-XXXX-XXXX` matches your Merchant ID!
-For testing purposes you will also need your sandbox keys to be uploaded into the `netopia` folder of the plugin.
-These certificates should look like this: `sandbox.XXXX-XXXX-XXXX-XXXX-XXXXprivate.key` and `sandbox.XXXX-XXXX-XXXX-XXXX-XXXX.public.cer`.
-Don't rename `.key` and `.cer` files and make sure that `XXXX-XXXX-XXXX-XXXX-XXXX` matches your Merchant ID!
+Don't rename `.key` and `.cer` files and make sure that `XXXX-XXXX-XXXX-XXXX-XXXX` matches your Seller Account ID!

+5. For testing purposes you will also need your sandbox keys to be uploaded into the `netopia` folder of the plugin.
+Synchronize your seller account in Admin - Seller accounts - Edit - Synchronize and then access sandbox through Implementation - Test the implementation.
+Once in sandbox, download the certificates from Admin - Seller accounts - Edit - Security settings).
+They should look like this: `sandbox.XXXX-XXXX-XXXX-XXXX-XXXXprivate.key` and `sandbox.XXXX-XXXX-XXXX-XXXX-XXXX.public.cer`.
+Don't rename `.key` and `.cer` files and make sure that `XXXX-XXXX-XXXX-XXXX-XXXX` matches your Seller Account ID!

+6. With test mode enabled contact NETOPIA's support team to test the configuration.
+Send your shop URL to implementare@netopia.ro and ask for your account to be tested and activated for live mode.

 == Screenshots ==